Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/05/an-insightful-mediator-and-skilled-listener-reflections-of-an-ombudsperson.md

 How are you staying connected with ETH, and what are your plans for the future?

 I am still part of the Swiss Study Foundation, where I’m mentoring a group, and I regularly read the ETH news – ETH is still part of me and that’s not going to change anytime soon.

-But now I have time for my hobbies, for playing music and for travelling.
-I’m enjoying this very much, but what I do miss is the contact with young people.
-This was always important to me.
-I very much enjoyed holding lectures and interacting with students.
-But everything comes to an end, and you have to make way for younger people and give them a chance to do something new.
-It’s not good if only “the old guys” are at the helm.

 Gerhard Tröster (*1953) was Full Professor of Electronics at the Institute of Electronics at ETH Zurich from August 1993 to July 2018, where he headed the Digital Systems & Wearable Computing Lab.
 After his retirement in July 2018, he served as an ombudsperson at ETH until March 2022.